SIVAPRASAD121333/USER_LOGIN_SYSTEM_DJANGO/README.md

 Signup and signin

 Step4:
-RUN THE BELOW i.e. ADD :"admin"  and login with username and password ( using "username" and "password" that are created after Creating Super user) and run below http://127.0.0.1:8000/admin
+RUN THE BELOW i.e. ADD :"admin"  and login with username and password ( using "username" and "password" that are created after Creating Superuser in Step1) and run below http://127.0.0.1:8000/admin